ILP Modulo Theories: Implementation and Experiments

-In our next experiment, we tried numerous encodings to see if we could trade human time for improved Z3 performance.
-We report on the best we were able to accomplish.
-Observe that the variables in the above instances are in fact Boolean.
+In the past, we applied \cobasa{} to solve the architectural synthesis problem for the real, production data from the 787, which was provided to us by Boeing~\cite{hmp11}.
+We have made available a family of 60 benchmark instances derived from Boeing problems, 47 of which are unsatisfiable.~\footnote{\url{http://www.ccs.neu.edu/home/vpap/benchmarks.html}} We will use these instances to evaluate the suitability of SMT and ILP solvers as the core of a combination framework for synthesis, which is a key application area for IMT.

+We briefly describe the synthesis problem that gives rise to our benchmarks.
+The basic components for this problem are cabinets (providing resources like CPU time, bandwidth, battery backup, and memory), software applications (that consume resources), and global memory spaces (that also consume resources).
+Applications and memories have to be mapped to cabinets subject to various constraints, \eg resource allocation and fault tolerance.
+Applications communicate via a publish-subscribe network.
+Messages are aggregated into virtual links that are multicast.
+The network and messages are subject to various constraints, \eg bandwidth and scheduling constraints.
+The instances differ in the numbers of different components, the amounts of different resources, and the collection of structural and scheduling requirements they encode.

+The instances are $\{0, 1\}$-ILP (also known as Pseudo-Boolean).
+There are multiple ways to encode $\{0, 1\}$-ILP problems as SMT-LIB instances.
+A direct translation led to SMT problems that Z3 could not solve, so we tried several encodings, most of which yielded similar results.
+One encoding was significantly better than the rest, and it works as follows.
 Some of the linear constraints are clauses, \ie of the form $\sum l_i \geq 1$ for literals $l_i$.
-It makes sense to help Z3 by encoding such constrains as clauses.
+It makes sense to help SMT solvers by encoding such constraints as disjunctions of literals instead of inequalities.
 To do this, we declare all variables to be Boolean.
-Since almost all variables also appear in arithmetic contexts where they are multiplied by constants greater than 1, we translate such constraints as demonstrated by the following example: the linear constraint $\mathtt{x} + \mathtt{y} + 2 \cdot \mathtt{z} \geq 2$ becomes \verb#(>= (+ (ite x 1 0) (ite y 1 0) (ite z 2 0)) 2)#.
-With this encoding, Z3 solves all problems, but performance is 36 times slower than CPLEX on average.
-Figure~\ref{fig:exp} visualizes the performance of Z3, using the best encoding we could find, versus CPLEX, using the default encoding (for which Z3 provided no solutions).
-Notice that even with human intervention, Z3 is between 1 and 2 orders of magnitude slower than CPLEX for most of the problems.
+Since almost all variables also appear in arithmetic contexts where they are multiplied by constants greater than 1, we translate such constraints as demonstrated by the following example: the linear constraint $x + y + 2 z \geq 2$ becomes \texttt{(>= (+ (ite x 1 0) (ite y 1 0) (ite z 2 0)) 2)}.

-Our last SAT-based option is to reduce the structural and architectural requirements to propositional SAT, and bypass SMT and \verb#QF_LIA# altogether.
-In essence, we have to translate PB constraints to SAT.
-We explored this option in depth~\cite{mp11}.
-In summary, we did manage to approach the performance of ILP, but it required a custom PB solver that combines incremental translation to SAT with reasoning at the PB level; eager translation followed by SAT solving was orders of magnitude worse.
-For the sequence of $21$ instances, our PB solver is four times slower than CPLEX.